 Source: Arnold Bennett, Journal 1929 (London: Cassell, 1930), pp. 123-126

-I went by invitation to the “world-premiere” of an English-written and English-directed talking film, in which Gloria Swanson was the star.
+Text: London, September.
+I went by invitation to the “world-première” of an English-written and English-directed talking film, in which Gloria Swanson was the star.
 The film was apparently made in America.
 My opinion of Gloria Swanson’s gifts as an actress in silent films is very high indeed.
 I was bidden for nine o’clock, and at nine o’clock I arrived.

 But Gloria Swanson was magnificent in it.
 She proved that a great star of the silent can be equally great as a star of the talking.
 She used extreme technical skill, and displayed throughout both real power and real distinction.
 She even sang.
 The songs were her one mistake.
 The film did not demand song, and her singing was amateurish.
 At the close she appeared once more before the curtain and made another little inaudible speech.